3 ways nostalgia can trigger hope and joy

 2. Listening to music transports us back in time

 Listening to music can be an emotional experience for most of us.
-It transports us back to specific moments in time, particularly our childhood and early youth.
+It takes us back to specific moments in time, particularly our childhood and early youth.
 For example, listening to disco music might take an entire generation back to the 1970s, reminding them of glittering dance floors, flared pants, and the carefree exuberance of that era.
-Remember Saturday Night Fever and John Travolta walking down the street to ‘Stayin’ Alive’ with a paint can in his hand?
+Remember John Travolta walking down the street to ‘Stayin’ Alive’ in Saturday Night Fever, with a paint can in one hand?

 “When listening to music, the brain’s visual cortex lights up.
 This causes us to associate the sound with visual and other memories almost instantly.
 These ‘sensory snapshots’ become memories and remain with us for the rest of our lives,” says Sound of Life in an article titled Ever Wondered Why Music Is So Nostalgic?
 Here’s the Science Behind It.
 “Again, we can still create these connections when older, but the ones made before the brain finishes developing (at 25) are likely to be the most deep-rooted and powerful.
 This is called the ‘reminiscence bump’.”